Advent and Christmas in Rome

 As the Church prepares for and celebrates the birth of Christ during Advent and the Christmas season, Rome is filled with beautiful traditions.
 Below are some recommendations to help you plan your pilgrimage to Rome during this Holy Season.

-December 2 – Mass in English by the Tomb of St. Peter
+December 5, 2025 – Mass in English by the Tomb of St. Peter

 The Mass begins at 7:15 a.m., but we recommend arriving at the Basilica at 6:45 a.m. to allow time to pass through security.
-The meeting point inside the Basilica is outside of the Sacristy (close to the St. Joseph Altar).
+The meeting point inside the Basilica is outside the sacristy (close to the St. Joseph Altar).
 If you have difficulties finding it, please look for the Sisters in navy blue habits, and they will show you where to go.

-December 9, 2023 – Unveiling of the Nativity Scene in St. Peter’s Square
+Saturday December 6, 2025 Unveiling of the Nativity Scene in St. Peter’s Square

 December 8 – Solemnity of the Immaculate Conception